BirdeeHub/nixCats-nvim/README.md

 Lazy.nvim works but unless you tell it not to reset the RTP you will lose your config directory and treesitter parsers.

-There is an included wrapper that you can use to do this and also optionally stop it from downloading stuff you already downloaded via nix.
+There is an included wrapper that you can use to do this and also stop it from downloading stuff you already downloaded via nix.

 You call that instead.
-It takes 2 extra arguments, and then the 2 standard lazy.setup arguments.
+It takes 1 extra argument, and then the 2 standard lazy.setup arguments.

-The first is a list of url repo name matches not to download.
-You can get the full set of your plugins to pass in here from nixCats.
+The first argument is the path to `lazy.nvim` downloaded from nix.
+If this is `nil` it will download lazy the normal way instead.

-The second is the path to lazy.nvim downloaded from nix
+You can fetch this value with `nixCats.pawsible({"allPlugins", "start", "lazy.nvim" })` unless your `lazy.nvim` has been given a different name.

 Then in your specs, simply fix any names that were different from nix (see `:NixCats pawsible` for the new values) and disable build statements while on nix with the `require('nixCatsUtils').lazyAdd` function

 Obviously if you chose to still download the plugins via lazy you would want to keep the build statements and instead add any non-plugin dependencies they need to your nix.

-Keep in mind, lazy.nvim will prevent nix from loading any plugins unless you also add it to a lazy plugin spec
+Keep in mind, `lazy.nvim` will prevent nix from loading any plugins unless you also add it to a lazy plugin spec

 I highly recommend using one of the following 2 projects for lazy loading instead: